 - Not giving proper notice in writing - Even if your lease is about to come up, you must always give notice or you could lose a month's rent.

 - Missing items - Make sure you check all the items that were in the apartment when you arrived (there should be a full inventory) and that you leave it complete.
 If you've broken a glass it's usually cheaper to replace it yourself than to allow the landlord to deduct an amount from your deposit.

 * Don’t forget to tell your landlord where you're moving to.
 If you don't provide a forwarding address you won't get your deposit back.

 How to handle security deposit disputes

 If the landlord has failed to return your deposit at all, or to give you a breakdown of the items they're charging you for, you need to demand this and remind them of their duties according to the law.
-If you've still got issues around a security deposit it's normally worth avoiding using a real estate attorney for these small matters.
-You'd be better off asking for assistance from your local housing agency or consumer protection agency.
+If issues surrounding your security deposit continue it's usually too small of a matter for a real estate attorney.
+Instead, you’re better off asking for assistance from your local housing agency or consumer protection agency.

 Disclaimer - This is for general information purposes only and shouldn't be treated as legal advice.
 We recommend you consult an experienced Landlord Tenant attorney if you need specific legal advice.